Cajun Potato Soup

 Instructions

-- Stir in Cajun seasoning, salt, black pepper, paprika, and cayenne pepper; mix well.
+- Sprinkle in Cajun seasoning, kosher salt, black pepper, paprika, and cayenne; mix well.

-- Pour in chicken broth and add cubed potatoes.
-Bring to a boil, reduce heat, cover, and simmer for about 20-25 minutes until potatoes are tender.
+- Pour in chicken broth and bring to a gentle boil.
+Add cubed potatoes and simmer for 30 minutes until tender.

-- Stir in heavy whipping cream and shredded cheddar cheese until melted and combined.
+- Lower heat and stir in heavy cream and shredded cheese until melted; adjust seasoning if needed.

 Nutrition